 AASB 9, which replaces AASB 139 Financial Instruments: Recognition and Measurement, is effective for reporting periods beginning on or after 1 January 2018 and must be applied retrospectively.
 The main impact of AASB 9 is to change the requirements for the classification, measurement and disclosures associated with financial assets.
-Under the new requirements the four current categories of financial assets stipulated in AASB 139 will be replaced with two measurement categories: fair value and amortised cost, and financial assets will only be able to be measured at amortised cost where very specific conditions are met.
-As a result, Council will be required to measure its financial assets at fair value.
-Council is still assessing the potential impact of the initial application of this standard.
+Under the new requirements the four current categories of financial assets stipulated in AASB 139 has been replaced with two measurement categories: fair value and amortised cost, and financial assets are only able to be measured at amortised cost where very specific conditions are met.
+As a result, Council is required to measure its financial assets at fair value.